 Corneal Treatment & Surgery

 A damaged or diseased cornea can cause enormous vision problems and even blindness.
-Ophthalmology Associates offers a multitude of procedures and techniques to meet the needs of most any patient with a variety of approaches.
-During a personal consultation, an ophthalmologist will evaluate your condition and determine the proper course of treatment.
+Ophthalmology Associates offers a multitude of procedures and techniques including corneal surgery and corneal transplantation to meet the needs of almost any patient with a variety of approaches.
+During a personal consultation, an ophthalmologist will evaluate your corneal condition and determine the proper course of treatment.

 A corneal abrasion is a scratch or scrape on the cornea—the clear, round dome covering the eye’s iris and pupil.
 By helping to focus light as it enters the eye, the cornea plays an important role in vision.
 When a corneal abrasion scars the cornea, it can affect vision.

-Corneal dystrophies are a group of rare genetic eye disorders.
+Corneal dystrophies are a group of rare genetic eye disease.
 With corneal dystrophies, abnormal material builds up in the cornea.
 Most corneal dystrophies affect both eyes.
 They progress slowly and run in families.

 Corneal erosion affects the cornea—the clear dome covering the front of the eye.
 The cornea is composed of five layers.
 The outermost layer is the epithelium.
 When the epithelium does not stay attached correctly to the corneal tissue below, including the layer called the Bowman’s layer or the basement membrane, this can cause a condition called corneal erosion.
 If the problem occurs repeatedly, it is called recurrent corneal erosion.

 A corneal laceration is a cut on the cornea.
 It is usually caused by something sharp flying into the eye.
-It can also be caused by something striking the eye with significant force, like a metallic hand tool.
+Eye injuries like corneal laceration can also be caused by something striking the eye with significant force, like a metallic hand tool.
 A corneal laceration is deeper than a corneal abrasion, cutting partially or fully through the cornea.
 If the corneal laceration is deep enough it can cause a full thickness laceration.
 This is when the laceration cuts completely through the cornea and causes a ruptured globe, a tear into the eyeball itself.

 There are several corneal surgeries available.
 These include: